-Motor Activity Competency examinations consist of a knowledge and skill proficiency test.
+Competency examinations consist of a knowledge and skill proficiency test.
 Standard criteria for acceptable competency for each motor activity area have been established.
-Competency in each motor activity may be met in the following ways:
+Competency in each activity may be met in the following ways:

 - A. Competency examinations may be taken by students while they are enrolled in the Analysis and Movements class in that motor activity.
-(NOTE: Passing the Analysis and Movements class for a particular motor activity does not automatically mean that the competency requirement for that sport or activity has been passed.
+(NOTE: Passing the Analysis and Movements class for a particular motor activity does not automatically mean that the competency requirement for that activity has been passed.
 The Competency Program and the Analysis and Movements series of classes are independent of each other.
-The Analysis and Movement classes are designed to help students improve their ability in the various motor activities but some students will not have mastered an activity well enough to pass the Men's Physical Education Department Competency requirement for it by the end of one quarter, although they may receive a passing grade for the class.) - B. Competency examinations may be taken after a student has completed the Analysis and Movements class for that motor activity, if the student does not meet the Competency Requirement while taking the class. - C. When Competency examinations are to be taken in (B) above, the student must arrange the examination at the convenience of the instructors.
-Normally, competency examinations given in (B) will be given only once per quarter. - 4.
-The following courses are also required in the major:
+The Analysis and Movement classes are designed to help students improve their ability in the various motor activities but some students will not have mastered an activity well enough to pass the Physical Education Department Competency requirement for it by the end of one quarter, although they may receive a passing grade for the class.) - B. Competency examinations may be taken after a student has completed the Analysis and Movements class for that motor activity, if the student does not meet the Competency Requirement while taking the class. - C. When Competency examinations are to be taken in (B) above, the student must arrange the examination at the convenience of the instructors.
+Normally, competency examinations given in (B) will be given only once per quarter. - 3.
+Students must successfully complete coaching classes in 3 of the following areas: (Recommended to take at least one sport for each season.)